Vyral/jeff-riber/_posts/2023-07-10-10-essential-ingredients-for-a-successful-home-sale-a-recipe-for-real-estate-success.md

 16:42 — Wrapping up

-Remember, if you have any questions about getting your home sold quickly for the most money or about real estate in general, please feel free to reach out to me by phone or email.
+Remember, if you have any questions about getting your home sold quickly for the most money or about real estate in general, please feel free to reach out to me by phone call or email.
 I would be happy to serve as your resource for all of your real estate needs.